Top EPA public affairs official departs

 "I leave extremely thankful for the opportunity to serve the Trump Administration and Administrator Pruitt.
 Being a member of the EPA team has allowed me to further my skills, learn from my mistakes, and make lifelong friendships.
 It has also provided me the opportunity to develop a new, and deep, respect for the public servants who serve the American people, day in and day out, to ensure that we all have access to clean air, land, and water," Bowman, the associate administrator for public affairs at the EPA, said in a statement to CNN.

 A source close to Bowman said she is leaving to handle communications for Sen. Joni Ernst, R-Iowa.
+News of her departure was earlier reported by Bloomberg.

 Bowman is the third top EPA official to leave the agency this week, following the resignation of Pasquale "Nino" Perrotta, who headed Pruitt's security detail, and Albert "Kell" Kelly, an Oklahoma business associate of Pruitt who led the agency's superfund cleanup program.
 Unlike Bowman, both men had come under scrutiny for their role in the scandals swirling around Pruitt.